Qqwy/Jux/readme.md

 - Self-hosting
 - Multiple implementations.
 - Explore the advantages/drawbacks of a bytecode variant of Jux.
+- Explore differences between string-as-list and string-as-byte_arr for implementation/efficiency.
 - Explore (dependently?) statical typing and if/how it might work with a concatenative language.

 ________________